openqasm/openqasm/governance.md

 **Member** - individuals that participate in the OpenQASM project and community.
 These people must adhere to the Qiskit Code of Conduct but have no specific further responsibilities.

 **Contributor** - a **Member** who is an active contributor to the OpenQASM community.
 This person has a *sustained history* of authoring, commenting on, and reviewing issues and PRs.
 They post questions or responses to the community Slack (#open-qasm in the Qiskit workspace).
-Contributors are selected by nomination of at least 2 current TSC Members. *Contributors may participate in WGs and attend TSC meetings, but do not vote.* **Contributor** status may be revoked at the discretion of the TSC.
+Contributors are selected by nomination of at least 2 current TSC Members. *Contributors may participate in WGs and attend TSC meetings, but do not vote.* **Contributors** will be given commit access to the OpenQASM repository. **Contributor** status may be revoked at the discretion of the TSC.

 **TSC Member** - a **Contributor** who also regularly attends and has voting rights at Technical Steering Committee meetings.